PHYS 1P22/92: Introductory Physics II

 As this course is a continuation of PHYS 1P21/91, students must take PHYS 1P21/91 before they can register in PHYS 1P22/92, unless they obtain special permission from the instructor.
 Please note that PHYS 1P22/92 contains considerably more material than PHYS 1P21/91, and will require you to understand about twice as many concepts in the same amount of time.

-The official textbook for this course is College Physics, available freely online at OpenStax.
+The official textbook for this course is College Physics, 2nd Edition, available freely online at OpenStax.
 This textbook contains all of the material in the course, aside from occasional bonus material that will be introduced in lectures.
 Please see the course outline below for information regarding which parts of the textbook will be covered in the course.

 How to enable announcement notifications